JORDAN TRAN

 Activities and Interests:

-Wichita native Jordan Tran, of Maize South High School, was selected as a recipient of the 2020 Lifelong Learning scholarship.
-His parents are Thu and Le Tran, and he has one older sister, Jessica, and one older brother, Jason.
+Wichita native Jordan Tran, an alumnus of Maize South High School and Duke University, was selected as a recipient of the 2020 Lifelong Learning Scholarship.
+His parents are Le and Thu Tran, and he has one older sister, Jessica, and one older brother, Jason.

 During his high school career, Jordan was involved in a long list of academic and extracurricular activities.
 He attributes his current interests in education, advocacy, and leadership to his numerous roles directing his school’s National Honor Society, chemistry club, math club, social justice club, Science Olympiad team, and quiz bowl team.
 Jordan says these clubs allowed him to develop a broad set of skills and perspectives that have helped him navigate higher education and beyond.

 In Fall 2020, Jordan began his studies at Duke University in Durham, North Carolina.
-During undergraduate, Jordan pursued a degree in biology with a concentration in anatomy, physiology, and biomechanics, while also minoring in sociology to broaden his understanding of complex biopsychosocial issues related to healthcare.
-Outside of his studies, Jordan’s experience at Duke is best defined by his involvement in K-12 STEM education, biomedical research, and community service.
+As an undergraduate, he pursued a degree in biology with a concentration in anatomy, physiology, and biomechanics, while also minoring in sociology to broaden his understanding of complex biopsychosocial issues related to healthcare.
+Outside of his studies, Jordan’s experience at Duke was best defined by his involvement in K-12 STEM education, biomedical research, and community service.

-Jordan currently works as a research technician for the Duke University School of Medicine Department of Radiation Oncology & Pathology.
-The overall goal of the research program is to improve the therapeutic window of radiation therapy and the survivorship of cancer patients by minimizing the effects of radiation.
-Additionally, the program aims to develop novel medical countermeasures for gastrointestinal acute radiation syndrome, as well as for radiation-induced intestinal fibrosis in scenarios of nuclear terrorism.
+After graduating from Duke in May 2024, Jordan remained in Durham, North Carolina, where he continues to work as a researcher for the Duke University School of Medicine in the Departments of Radiation Oncology and Pathology.
+The overall goal of his work is to improve the therapeutic window of radiation therapy and the survivorship of cancer patients by minimizing the acute and late effects of radiation exposure.
+He particularly utilizes novel mouse models and in vitro approaches to study the molecular mechanisms underlying radiation-induced tissue injury and regeneration to develop novel medical countermeasures and predictive biomarkers.

 Since joining the Foundation, Jordan has strongly identified with one particular characteristic of Timothy: courage.
 “The courage to disrupt the status quo and enact change; the courage to stand steady in the face of adversity.
 Living life unafraid and unapologetic is deeply important to me.”